makrai/notes/conneau1911-XLM-R-cross-ling.02116.md

-  leveraging training sets coming from multiple languages, XLM-7 can outperform the BERT models: our XLM-7 trained on CC obtains 80.0% average accuracy on the 7 languages, while the average performance of monolingual BERT models trained on CC is 77.5%.
-This is a surprising result that shows that the capacity of multilingual models to leverage training data coming from multiple languages for a particular task can overcome the capacity dilution problem to obtain better overall performance
+  leveraging training sets coming from multiple languages, XLM-7 can outperform the BERT models: our XLM-7 trained on CC obtains 80.0% average accuracy on the 7 languages, while the average performance of monolingual BERT models trained on CC is 77.5%

 ## 5.4 Representation Learning for Low-resource Languages